bids-standard/bids-specification/src/02-common-principles.md

 subject) with the label `01`.
 The `sub-` prefix is not part of the subject label, but must be included in filenames (similarly to other key names).

+## Specification of paths

+Several metadata fields in BIDS require the specification of paths, that is, a string of characters used to uniquely identify a location in a directory structure.
+For example the `IntendedFor` or `AssociatedEmptyroom` metadata fields.

+Throughout BIDS all such paths MUST be specified using the slash character (`/`), regardless of the operating system that a particular dataset is curated on or used on.

+Paths SHOULD NOT be absolute local paths, because these might break when a dataset is used on a different machine.
+It is RECOMMENDED that all paths specified in a BIDS dataset are relative paths, as specified in the respective descriptions of metadata fields that require the use of paths.

 ## Uniform Resource Indicator

 A Uniform Resource Indicator (URI) is a string referring to a resource and SHOULD